axondeepseg/axondeepseg/docs/source/documentation.rst

 Help
 ====

+Whether you are a newcomer or an experienced user, we will do our best to help and reply to you as soon as possible.
+Of course, please be considerate and respectful of all people participating in our community interactions.

+* If you encounter difficulties during installation and/or while using AxonDeepSeg, or have general questions about the project, you can start a new discussion on `AxonDeepSeg GitHub Discussions forum <https://github.com/neuropoly/axondeepseg/discussions>`_.
+We also encourage you, once you've familiarized yourself with the software, to continue participating in the forum by helping answer future questions from fellow users!
-If you experience issues during installation and/or use of AxonDeepSeg, you can post a new issue on the `AxonDeepSeg GitHub issues webpage <https://github.com/neuropoly/axondeepseg/issues>`_.
-We will reply to you as soon as possible.
+* If you encounter bugs during installation and/or use of AxonDeepSeg, you can open a new issue ticket on the `AxonDeepSeg GitHub issues tracker <https://github.com/neuropoly/axondeepseg/issues>`_.

 Citation
 ========